Vetik: hidden treasures of a red seaweed

 The main priority of Vetik is to develop a competitive process for large scale extraction of R-phycoerythrin (R-PE) from red algae.
 This red pigment can be an alternative to existing food colorants.
 It has antitumor and antioxidant properties which makes it valuable in cosmetics and pharmacy industry.
 Additionally, due to its fluorescent properties, high purity R-PE is largely used in the field of biotechnology.
 To fully exploit the potential of the seaweed, Vetik is developing processing technologies to use 100% of the algae material to produce different valuable products, like seaweed extracts, fertilizer etc.

-For achieving the goals, Vetik is collaborating with Alliance partners such as Tartu Biotechnology Park, CRM, Furcella, GEOMAR, SYKE and SFTec Oy.
-The partners enable Vetik access to scientific papers, provide testing for seaweed drying, crushing, and pigment extraction technologies.
+For achieving the goals, Vetik is collaborating with ALLIANCE partners such as Tartu Biotechnology Park (TBP), CRM - Coastal Research & Management (CRM), Furcella, GEOMAR Helmholtz Centre for Ocean Research Kiel (GEOMAR), Finnish Environment Institute (SYKE) and SFTec Oy.
+The ALLIANCE partners provide testing for seaweed drying, crushing, and pigment extraction technologies.
 Vetik is also receiving guidance for cost estimations (to build a large-scale production line) and support for business development, finding the right markets, networking and matchmaking for useful contacts and potential collaboration partners.